-When you create a new user, Bing allows you to import your information directly from Google My Business – very convenient!
-If the business you’re trying to get listed doesn’t have a Google My Business listing, you can also add the information manually.
+When you create a new user, Bing allows you to import your information directly from Google Business Profile (formerly Google My Business) – very convenient!
+If the business you’re trying to get listed doesn’t have a Google Business Profile (GBP) listing, you can also add the information manually.

-For the purposes of this guide, let’s assume that this particular business doesn’t have a GMB listing, so we’ll start from scratch.
+For the purposes of this guide, let’s assume that this particular business doesn’t have a GBP listing, so we’ll start from scratch.

 Step 1.
 Select business type.
 Here you’ll be asked to choose a business size depending on the number of locations it has.
 The options are small or medium business, chain business or online business.
 You can also choose the option “I manage business listings on my client’s behalf,” which is what an agency working with multiple clients would select.